ctf0/vscode-auto-change-counterpart/README.md

 >
 > you have to first do a removal using `backspace/delete` then add the new character

+### # Config

+- "toRight" means you want to change the counterpart to right hand on the text "cursor to end of line"
+- "toLeft" means you want to change the counterpart to left hand on the text "cursor to start of line"
+- "bi" search in both ways "the whole line"

 ### # Notes

 - sadly no api to get the scope, so for now the changes have to be made on the same line